You are here:

 - July TRI Preliminary Dataset Available:

-- The preliminary dataset for the recently-concluded reporting year is made available in downloadable data files on the TRI website and in Envirofacts.
+- The preliminary dataset for the recently-concluded reporting year is available in downloadable files on the TRI website and in Envirofacts.

 - July - October Ongoing Data Processing and Analysis:

-- EPA begins conducting its analyses of the most recent TRI data, which will be published in the TRI National Analysis.
+- EPA begins conducting its analysis of the most recent TRI data, which will be published in the TRI National Analysis.